MaxusTheOne/napari-psf-analysis-CFIM-edition/README.md

 ## Known Issues

 - for autofilling, only .czi files are supported.
 Other issuses might also arise from not using .czi.
-- Paths including non-ASCII characters, like "æøå" cause unintended behavior.
+- Installing plugin under paths including non-ASCII characters, like "æøå" cause unintended behavior.
 - The output.csv file is comma seperated with dot as decimal seperator, this might cause issue importing in Excel.
 - Intensity for bead finder is hardcoded for now.
 - Some images might still crash in the analysis.
-- Hidden layer RaIn_label might show in newer versions of napari.
-(Only planned as of writing this)

 ## License